What is nonverbal communication: importance, types, and examples

 1. Kinesics – Body movement and gestures

 Gestures and body movements are deliberate signals that send out an impactful message to your team members.
 Waving and pointing out a thumbs-up are quite common gestures across the globe.
-Many different gestures and movements have different meanings in different regions.
+Many different gestures and movements have different meanings in various regions.

 2. Vocalics – Quality of voice